GrindCrusher/wise-software-docs-storage/enterprise/00-compile/00-navigation.md

-# Wise Software - Enterprise technical documentation In this section, we will cover navigating the program.
+# Wise Software - Enterprise tutorial.
+In this section, we will cover navigating and searching the program.

 Navigation and Search

 # Dashboard

-– When first logging in the user is greeted with the User Dashboard
+– When first logging in the you will be greeted with the Employee Dashboard

-This dashboard gives quick access to employee specific jobs for the day including Service Stop, Work Orders, Reminders and Tasks.
+This dashboard gives quick access to your specific jobs for the day including Service Stop, Work Orders, Reminders and Tasks.

 ![](https://cdn.realsgii2.dev/wise-software-docs/image_1.f5f50bdf.png)